The Coppage-Gordon School for Ministry

 After successful completion of both the Holy Scripture and Homiletics classes, Safeguarding training and a background check are required.
 Following completion of all requirements, the diocesan office will issue a preaching license.

-If you would like to talk about these classes, please contact the Rev. Canon Dr. Tracie Little at tlittle@eastmich.org or at the office, 877-752-6020.
+If you would like to talk about these classes, please contact the Rev. Canon Tracie Little at tlittle@eastmich.org or at the office, 877-752-6020.

 Click here to download and complete the application to attend Preaching Classes.